 Rule 3: Individual or Group Entries

-A paper, individual exhibit, individual performance, individual web site, or individual documentary must be the work of only one student.
-A group exhibit, group performance, group web site, or group documentary must be the work of 2 to 5 students.
+A paper, individual exhibit, individual performance, individual website, or individual documentary must be the work of only one student.
+A group exhibit, group performance, group website, or group documentary must be the work of two to five students.
 All students in a group entry must be involved in the research and interpretation of the group’s topic.
 Once a group project enters a competition (regional or affiliate), additional students may not be added or replaced at that or subsequent competitions within a contest year.

 Rule 4: Development Requirements

 Entries submitted for competition must be original and have been researched and developed in the current contest year.
-Revising or reusing an entry from a previous year ’ whether yours or another student's ’will result in disqualification.
-The year begins each June, following the national contest.
+Revising or reusing an entry from a previous year-whether it is yours or another student's-will result in disqualification.
+The contest year begins each June, following the National Contest.

 Rule 5: Construction of Entry

 You are responsible for the research, design, and creation of your entry.
 You may receive help and advice from teachers and parents on the mechanical aspects of creating your entry, such as typing your paper and other written materials.
 You may seek guidance from your teachers as you research and analyze your material, but your conclusions must be your own.
 You may have reasonable help preparing your project.

 NOTE: Objects created by others specifically for use in your entry violate this rule.
-For example, a parent takes photographs or an artist draws the backdrop for your exhibit or performance.
+Examples include a parent editing a documentary or an artist drawing the backdrop for your exhibit or performance.
 You may receive reasonable help in carrying and placing props and exhibits.

-You are responsible for setting up your own exhibit, equipment or props at the contest.
-You may have reasonable help carrying them, but setup must be completed by you (and your group members if applicable) alone.
+You are responsible for setting up your own exhibit, equipment, or props at the contest.
+You may have reasonable help carrying them, but setup must be completed by you (and/or your group members).

 You should be prepared to answer judges' questions about the content and development of your entry and to explain the design, research, and creation of your entry.
 Judges need to know that your entry is the result of your own work.
 However, you may not give a formal, prepared introduction, narration, or conclusion.
 Let the judges' questions guide the interview.
 Ultimately, your entry should be able to stand on its own without any additional comments from you.

 You are not permitted to wear costumes that are related to the focus of your entry during judging, except in the performance category.

-Items potentially dangerous in any way, such as weapons, firearms, animals, organisms, plants, etc., are strictly prohibited.
+Items potentially dangerous in any way-such as weapons, firearms, animals, organisms, plants, etc.-are strictly prohibited.
 Such items will be confiscated by security personnel or contest officials.
 Replicas of such items that are obviously not real are permissible.
-Please contact your teacher and HOTRHF office coordinator to confirm guidelines before bringing the replica to a contest.
+Contact your teacher and contest coordinator to confirm guidelines before bringing the replica to a contest.